nisrulz/terminal-utils/ubuntu/Readme.md

 alias pingNetwork='ping -c 10 www.google.com'
 alias updateAllPackages='sudo apt autoclean && sudo apt autoremove && sudo apt full-upgrade'

+# ------------------ Finder Application ---------------- #
+# When using:
+#     - GNOME, use 'gnome-open'
+#     - Budgie, use 'nautilus'
+#     - any other if you have a different DE and finder application
+alias defaultFinderApplication="nautilus"

 # Open function to open the Nautilus Finder GUI from terminal by passing the path
 # Use as: open ./
 function open(){